AGeissler/esprsim/Readme.md

 ## Installing esprsim
 ### Step One
-Clone the Gitlab repository from 'git@gitlab.fhnw.ch:GruppeBau/esprsim.git' to your usual git repository directory.
+Clone this repository to your usual git repository directory.

 ### Step Two
 If your ESP-r project already has a Python virtual environment(or if you